MarioMatschgi/MarioMatschgi/README.md

 For games I use [Unity](https://unity.com) and [JetBrains Rider](https://www.jetbrains.com/rider/), for websites [VisualStudio Code](https://code.visualstudio.com), for my bots [PyCharm](https://www.jetbrains.com/pycharm/) and for my plugins [InteliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.jetbrains.com/idea/)

 # 🔭 Projects
-> You can have a look into some of my projects on my website, [programario.at](https://www.programario.at).
+> You can have a look into some of my projects on my website, [programario.at][programario].

 # 💬 How can you get in touch with me?
+> For more information about me and my projects visit my website [programario.at][programario]
 - Discord: [Programario#7830](https://discordapp.com/users/294161179130068992)
 - StackOverflow: [Mario Elsnig](https://stackoverflow.com/users/14065298/mario-elsnig?tab=profile)
 - Reddit: [Mario_Matschgi](https://www.reddit.com/user/Mario_Matschgi)